COVID-19: Managing cash flow during a period of crisis has been saved

 COVID-19: Managing cash flow during a period of crisis

-Coronavirus creates cash flow implications across the extended supply chain
+Coronavirus cash flow implications across extended supply chain

-This piece from Deloitte Canada suggests ways organizations can mitigate damages to their business during this volatile event.
+This piece suggests ways organisations can mitigate damages to their business during this volatile event.

 As a typical “black swan” event, COVID-19 took the world by complete surprise.
 This newly identified coronavirus was first seen in Wuhan, the capital of Hubei province in central China, on December 31, 2019.
 As we enter March 2020, the virus has infected over 90,000 people, and led to more than 3,000 deaths.
 More importantly, more than 75 countries are now reporting positive cases of COVID-19 as the virus spreads globally, impacting communities, ecosystems, and supply chains far beyond China.